 ADR-COLLABORATIVE LAW Section

-Our section has worked this bar year to educate the public about Collaborative practice and support collaborative attorneys who practice civil and domestic law so they can offer this valuable form of legal services to more clients within our communities.
-We welcome your suggestions about discussion topics and future speakers at our meetings, CLEs, and roundtable discussions on managing, marketing and growing a Collaborative Law practice.
-Please reach out to any of your Co-Chairs if you want to get involved in Collaborative practice and inform our communities about the benefits of Collaborative Law and other forms of Alternative Dispute Resolution.
+Our Section will work this bar year to educate community members about Alternative Dispute Resolution (“ADR”) including Mediation and Collaborative practice.
+We strive to support Attorneys so they can offer these valuable forms of legal services to more clients.
+Informational handouts have been made available to the public in both Montgomery County Courthouses, if you’d like a copy please ask.
+We welcome your suggestions about discussion topics and future speakers at our meetings, CLEs, and roundtable discussions.
+Please reach out to any of your Co-Chairs if you want to get more involved with our Section or ADR and Collaborative practice to inform our communities about the many benefits of utilizing these process options to resolve their disputes out of court.

 For more on Collaborative Practice:

 Please contact LJ Pelham at email@example.com if you are interested in taking advantage of upcoming collaborative training opportunities and incorporating collaborative law into your civil practice.

 Collaborative Law is interdisciplinary and can incorporate the advice and counsel of civil practitioners, child specialists, financial neutrals, business valuation specialists, mental health professionals, real estate agents and more into the dispute resolution process.
 It encourages two or more disputing parties to engage in candid and effective out-of-court communications and empowers them to find their own voices to craft voluntary, durable and mutually beneficial solutions.
 To learn more about how to provide Collaborative legal and related services to your clients, please visit: